yZipperer/item-api/README.md

 ## Overview:
   This is a product API for grocery and item data.
 It will return information including prices, names, images descriptions, ids, nutrition information (and USDA nutrition information on produce), and many more things.

   I built this API when I tried finding product data for a project, but couldn't find any that worked for my needs.
-The database is small and only contains 37 products, but I work on adding more products every so often.
+The database is small and only contains 40 products, but I work on adding more products every so often.

   ### By the Numbers:
-    * 37 total items
+    * 40 total items
-    * 5 categories
+    * 6 categories
-    * 18 brands
-    * $71.63 worth of products
+    * $83.67 worth of products
     * 52,782 total calories

   ### Contents